nickc1/nickc1.github.io/skNLA.md

 ***
 <br>

-# Simple Example

 # Quick Example

-In order to illustrate how this package works, we start with an example as outlined in the paper above.
+In order to illustrate how this package works, we start with the example in the videos above.
 The [lorenz system][lorenz-wiki] takes the form of :

 $$\frac{dx}{dt} = \sigma (y - x)$$